openhab/openhab-python/README.md

 It should start with the `|` character, quotes within the script may need to be escaped with a backslash `\` when used with another quoted string as in text configurations.

 **NOTE**
-By default, the scope, Registry and logger is automatically imported for `PY` Transformation scripts
+By default, the scope, Registry and logger are automatically imported for `PY` Transformation scripts.

 ## Examples